Do you want to get off the beaten path in the Mekong Delta? This nature-filled 3-day road trip in the Mekong is for you!

 The Mekong Delta is one of the most underrated, but also overrated places to explore in Vietnam.
-It’s a popular place for backpackers to do an overnight trip, mostly to see the Cai Rang Floating Market, but the Delta has a lot more to offer when you scratch below the surface of the tourist hotspots.
-It’s the perfect place to escape Saigon for a couple of days, and even longer if you have time.
+It’s a popular place for backpackers to do an overnight trip, mostly to see the Cai Rang floating market and floating forests, but the Delta has a lot more to offer when you scratch below the surface of the tourist hotspots.

 Starting with an early rise, we hit the road and drove southwest out of Saigon towards Tan Lap floating village.
 Tan Lap is a nature reserve just outside the small town of Kien Tuong, on the border with Cambodia.
 Getting here was pretty straight forward and after a stint on the highway, we found ourselves driving along forest-lined country roads.
 We arrived in Kien Tuong at lunchtime and grabbed some street food before heading to Tan Lap.